 It is considered one of the highest golf courses in the world.
-The entry is free for tourists.
+Entry is free for tourists.
 You can just walk through the golf course and for Rs.
 350 per hour, you can even play some golf here.
 The workers at the Golf Club will be more than eager to have you come and play.

 St. Mary’s Church

 This beautiful church was built here in Gulmarg during British rule in India.
 This Victorian Architectural Wonder is located quite close to the Golf course and Maharani temple.

 Also Read: The Life & Legend of Habba Khatoon

 This palace was built by Maharaja Ranbir Singh of Kashmir and was once his residence.
 It is now open for tourists for a nominal fee.
 There are some ancient weapons on display inside the palace which are worth seeing.

 This is not really much of a tourist place.
 It is actually just a children’s park but is located in the meadows and is quite beautiful.
 The entire setup of the park actually is quite calm and peaceful making it great for a small walk.

 This is not actually a valley or anything but just a part of Gulmarg where there is a small strawberry plantation.
 Even the plantation is alive during the winter season only.
 The rest of the time it is just a bunch of dried-up plants, nothing more.

 There is a campsite here though by the name of Gulmarg Meadows.
 So if you are interested in camping and want to stay a bit out of main Gulmarg town then go to Strawberry valley.

 Bota Pathri is actually a restricted area and you will need a local guide and a local taxi to get there.
 From Gulmarg, you first reach the Army camp and will be stopped at the check post there unless you were in a local taxi.